- Route: Rockies

 To hear that the most confident, joyful, strong, and religious woman I knew had cancer seemed impossible, and I, for a while, could not fathom the reality of the situation.
 My aunt meant a great deal to me, and she had been a constant rock in my family.
-When my family went through financial and emotional hardship, my aunt was the first person to offer help.
+When my family went through hardship, my aunt was the first person to offer help.
 She had always been an angel in our lives and blessed each and every one of us with her strength, kindness, wisdom, and love.

 Upon seeing her conditions with my own eyes, I realized just how strong, resilient, and inspirational my aunt is.
 Despite chemotherapy, she still embraced her usual happy, bold, and full-of-live persona.
 Instead of mentioning her pain that we knew she experienced, she was more concerned if my sister and I have had enough food to eat or if we wanted a blanket.
 To be a witness to how she fought through the pain and did not give cancer the satisfaction of her anger inspires me to be as strong as she was.

 This bike ride from Austin, Texas to Anchorage, Alaska is special to me because in the summer of 2015, my Aunt, along with my cousin, were the first people to teach me and my sister how to ride bikes.
 The crazy thing is that they taught us during a family reunion in...Alaska.
-Five years later, I see this ride as a sign from God to embark on a journey--where I can ride for her resiliency, strong spirit, and how she taught me the ways of the world.
+Six years later, I see this ride as a sign from God to embark on a journey--where I can ride for her resiliency, strong spirit, and how she taught me the ways of the world.

 Through my time in the Texas 4000, I aspire to not only carry my aunt’s hope but to also gain and share the stories of other cancer patients and survivors.
 Cancer is ruthless and does not discriminate.
 Individuals of various ages, genders, and sexual orientations are equally affected by the negative impacts of cancer.
 And I would love and be honored to ride for you or a loved one...for your memories, your stories, and for you.
 Please feel free to email me and/or personally let me know how I can ride for you or for a loved one!